-Item Detail sour ce.m etaty pe The target element must match the exact stereotype defined at the source. sour ce.m etaty pe.ge neral The target element can match the exact stereotype used at the source, and any concrete (isAbstract=false) generalized stereotypes. sour ce.m etaty pe.sp ecifi c The target element can match the exact stereotype used at the source, and any concrete (isAbstract=false) specialized stereotypes. sour ce.m etaty pe.b oth The target element can match the exact stereotype used at the source, and any concrete (isAbstract=false) generalized or specialized stereotypes. <non e></non Use this metaclass name when you want to prevent the source element from inheriting the specified connector from its supertypes.
+Item Detail sour ce.m etaty pe The target element must match the exact stereotype defined at the source. sour ce.m etaty pe.ge neral The target element can match the exact stereotype used at the source, and any concrete (isAbstract=false) generalized stereotypes. sour ce.m etaty pe.sp ecifi c The target element can match the exact stereotype used at the source, and any concrete (isAbstract=false) specialized stereotypes. sour ce.m etaty pe.b oth The target element can match the exact stereotype used at the source, and any concrete (isAbstract=false) generalized or specialized stereotypes. <file e="" nam="">::</file> Replace ' <profile_name>' with the name of a profile; this will expand to a list of all the concrete stereotypes in the given profile.</profile_name> <non e></non Use this metaclass name when you want to prevent the source element from inheriting the specified connector from its supertypes.

-Constraints on Meta-Constraint connector
+Constraints on Meta-Constraint Connector